 The motivation evolution

 Every motivation to do something challenging started with a seed.
 It's that seed that gives initial confidence to challenge yourself.

 It is through your initial inspiration and motivation that you start your journey to complete selection (or any goal, for that matter).
-This could be anything from a poster, a movie, words spoken to you, or you know someone who graduated a challenging program that most people would not dare attempt it.
+This could be anything from a poster, a movie, words spoken to you, or you know someone who graduated from a challenging program that most people would not dare attempt.

 However, this inspirational seed has to grow in strength and become self-motivation.
 There will be days when you do not have the motivation or energy to train for your goal.

 This is when your habits of never quitting, working hard consistently through tiredness and being persistent have created enough discipline in your life to go train anyway.
 Discipline wins.

 The most common questions don't have to do the difficult classroom work, but how to train the mind to be tougher?
 How do you find the "fuel when the tank is empty?"